-Board Meetings in 2018 and Director Attendance
+Board Meetings in 2019 and Director Attendance

-In 2018 the Board met five times.
-All directors who served on the Board during 2018 attended at least 75% of the total number of meetings of the Board and those committees of which the director was a member during the period in which he or she served as a director in the aggregate during 2018.
+In 2019 the Board met 6 times.
+All directors attended at least 75% of the total number of meetings of the Board and those committees of which the director was a member in the aggregate during 2019.